Frost Pond Camps, A Step Back In Time

 Come Enjoy...

 a step back in time when everyday living followed a calmer, quieter pace.
-Frost Pond Camps is a Maine Sporting Camp surrounded by numerous waterways and rugged forests.
+Frost Pond Camps is a remote, yet very accessible Maine Sporting Camp surrounded by numerous waterways and rugged forests.

-Our seven housekeeping cabins are set on the edge of a clear, glacial formed, spring-fed pond.
+Our five housekeeping cabins and two bunkhouses are set on the edge of a clear, glacial formed, spring-fed pond.
 We accommodate up to 25 guests for fly fishing, family outdoor adventure, nature and eco-tourism as well as unique hunting experiences.
 Our traditional north woods waterfront cabins are tastefully appointed in vintage decor.
-Each cabin is spaciously scattered among the trees and lawn of the waterfront for all to enjoy the privacy and remoteness of our location.
+Each cabin is spaciously scattered among the trees and lawn on the waterfront for all to enjoy the privacy and remoteness of our location.

 • Canoeing/kayaking quiet water frequented by moose